À l'Olympia (Alan Stivell album)

 À l'Olympia (Also called At the Olympia and Olympia Concert) was Stivell's first live album, recording at L'Olympia.
 It was released by Fontana in 1972.

 Background

 Significance

 This live concert was divided into two parts: the first acoustic folk, the second part being electric folk in a style then known as Celtic rock.
-The evening is a musical tour around the Celtic fringe, from Brittany northwards.
+The concert was a musical tour around the Celtic fringe, from Brittany northwards.